jinwuxia/ENRE/readme.md

 Besides outputting similar files to the *Example I* and *Example II*, this command will generate type infomation into  *django-type-info.csv* and thus possible dependencies into *deps-from-type.json*.

+You can follow [enre-type QA.md] for possible solutions if coming across errors when running Example III.

 # References

 You can reference the following papers if you use ENRE or feel interested in knowing more about it.